Which place is cheaper, Kuala Lumpur or Athens?

 For foodies, Kuala Lumpur is an obvious choice, as it is one of the food capitals of the world.
 The food is influenced by the populations that live here and you'll find a lot of Malay, Chinese and Indian flavors.
 Spicy curries and noodle dishes are very common.
 Street food is also a mainstay in this city and it's an experience to wander the market streets and sample dishes from the different vendors.

-Kuala Lumpur has plenty to do after the sun goes down.
+Kuala Lumpur is a popular destination for visitors looking to party into the night.
 Rooftop bars and lounges are popular hangout spots after the sun sets.
 For classy pubs and clubs head to the Golden Triangle district, but if drinking and partying isn't your thing, the city's night markets are not to be missed.

 Many people travel to Kuala Lumpur specifically to go shopping.
 The city is filled with shopping malls, and a big appeal of shopping in this city is the very affordable prices.
 Some of the most popular shopping malls are Suria KLCC at the base of the Petronas Towers as well as the malls in the Bukit Bintang/Jalan Imbi areas.